How to Deal With Anxious Attachment

 We are one of the most social species of all mammals and whilst we can be fiercely independent and self-reliant, we predominantly seek out others to meet our physical and psychological needs in order to survive and thrive.

-Dr Lucy Russell (founder of They Are The Future) focuses on how to deal with anxious attachment in her article.
+Dr Lucy Russell (founder of They Are The Future) focuses on importance of healthy early attachment in her article.
 She explains that the importance of attachment in children is most relevant in a child’s first three years of life.

 Attachment Theory